ko-ko-ko/php-assert/README.md

 One answer is **SPEED**

-There many other cool validators, but for their user-friendly you must pay by time & memory of execution.
+There are many other cool validators, but for their user-friendly you must pay by time & memory of execution.
 This validator gives you very simple and fast API.
 You can see benchmark results at bottom of [build logs](https://travis-ci.org/index0h/php-validator).

 ## Installation